 INSPIRE - Infrastructure in Proton International Research

 Since 2019, GSI is a beneficiary in INSPIRE (Infrastructure in Proton International Research).
-It is a European Research Project aiming to provide a world-leading integrating activity for Proton Beam Therapy (PBT) research by combining the recourses of clinical and research partners, as well as the major manufacturers of proton therapy equipment (Varian and IBA).
+It is a European research project aiming to provide a world-leading integrating activity for Proton Beam Therapy (PBT) research by combining the resourses of clinical and research partners, as well as the major manufacturers of proton therapy equipment (Varian and IBA).
 Through INSPIRE, existing PBT centres cooperate with centres that are under construction or still in the planning phase.

 Among the main objectives of INSPIRE are the following: